pnpm/pnpm/.changeset/fair-foxes-know.md

 ---
+"pnpm": "patch"
-"@pnpm/plugin-commands-deploy": major
+"@pnpm/plugin-commands-deploy": patch
 ---

-Accept absolute paths and use cwd instead of workspaceDir for deploy target directory.
+**pnpm deploy**: accept absolute paths and use cwd instead of workspaceDir for deploy target directory.